-If your motorcycle will not be used for a period of four (4) weeks or longer, a maintenance charger should be connected to the battery using the 12V Battery Charge Port.
-The Battery Charge Port is taped to the main harness.
+If your motorcycle will not be used for a period of four (4) weeks or longer, a maintenance charger should be connected to the battery using the battery tender plug.
+The Battery Tender plug is located under the left side panel.
 A maintenance charger can be purchased through your authorized INDIAN MOTORCYCLE dealer.

-- 1. Following the charger manufacturer's instructions, use a battery charger designed for use with 12-volt batteries.
+- Following the charger manufacturer's instructions, use a battery charger designed for use with 12-volt batteries.
 The charger should have a maximum charging rate of 1.8 amps.
 Charge the battery for approximately 10 hours at a rate of 1.8 amps.
 If you use a taper or trickle charger, it will take longer to charge the battery. - 2.
 After charging the battery, allow the battery to sit 1-2 hours before checking the state of charge with a DC volt meter.
 The charge should be a minimum of 12.5 DC volts.
 Repeat the charging cycle if the charge is less than 12.5 DC volts.
 Replace the battery if it fails to reach 12.5 volts after the second charge.